 There have been reports of significant discrepancies in the databases currently being used that result in verification errors, indicating that a worker is ineligible for employment when that is not accurate.
 Participating employers must permit visits by Homeland Security and the Social Security Administration to review their employment records and interview employees.

-Remember that a F-1 student seeking to extend his or her OPT by 17 months can only do so if at the time of filing, the student is employed by, or has a job offer with, an E-Verify participating employer.
+Remember that a F-1 student seeking to extend his or her for the OPT STEM can only do so if at the time of filing, the student is employed by, or has a job offer with, an E-Verify participating employer.
 For more information on E-Verify visit E-Verify